JeremySalinas/admin-dashboard/projects/simpleCalculator/README.md

 # simpleCalculator
--Basic feature of a calculator (add/subtract/divide/multiply/power)
+* Basic feature of a calculator (add/subtract/divide/multiply/power)

--Can also RESET and BACKSPACE
+* Can also RESET and BACKSPACE

--Keyboard Support for numbers
+* Keyboard Support for numbers

--DONT DIVIDE BY ZERO
+* DONT DIVIDE BY ZERO